 , can make all the difference to your laptop ownership experience.

 Whether used for gaming, work, or simply browsing the web, differences like these shouldn’t be underestimated.
 It’s also increasingly easy to fall behind the times without realizing it.
 You’re potentially losing out in online games to those with more capable devices, both display-wise and in other areas.
 In a professional capacity, persevering with previous-generation technology may even be detrimental to the quality of your work

 Carrying on from the above, maybe you’re just craving something fresh?
 Sometimes, a new laptop is in order for no particular reason.
 There’s little harm in occasionally shelling out on a new piece of tech that you’ve been admiring.
 What’s more, periodically replacing your laptop can spare many of the aforementioned headaches.

 Whatever the reason to replace your laptop, don’t forget to invest in some extra protection.
 An extended warranty and insurance against accidental damage is a great place to start.

 With comprehensive coverage from Upsie, you’re protected against much of what life has to throw at any piece of tech.
 Protection includes coverage against drops that crack the screen or damage hardware.
 Liquid spills and submersion are also covered.

 Furthermore, Upsie provides additional safeguards against various mechanical, RAM, screen, audio, battery, power, and other failures.
 Upsie will even replace your laptop if the cost of repair isn’t feasible.
 24/7 unlimited claims up to the value of a device are permitted, and customers can reach Upsie online, by telephone, and even on social media.

-Best of all, prices start from as little as $1.65 per month.
+Best of all, Upsie’s warranties cost up to 70% less than warranties sold elsewhere.
 So, what are you waiting for?
 Explore Upsie’s range of laptop computer warranty

 packages now to find out more.